 Lauren Hutton was told to have her teeth fixed or she would never be a successful model.
 Cindy Crawford was encouraged to remove her mole.
 Now these women are household names and examples of beauty and it is because of their irregularity.

 We had a team photo at work last week and I just received the photo.
-We all had big grins, but one coworker has had her teeth bleached and her teeth made the rest of us look old and dirty.
+We all had big grins, but one coworker had her teeth bleached and her teeth made the rest of us look old and dirty.
 It was unnatural.
 It was too perfect.
 It made me love my mouth more.
 Yes, my teeth are slightly uneven but they are in the exact same formation as my mother.
 I got her chin and her teeth.
 I like sharing physical traits with my family.

-Suddenly I am questioning my smile.
+But the dentist suddenly has me questioning my smile.
 She suggested a veneer on the right tooth to make it even with the left.
 They would shave a small amount off the right tooth to make it the same length as the right and shave a bit of the left tooth’s gum so the gumline would be even.
 “It wouldn’t be a big deal at all, and it may get worse when you get older.”

 Like The Sartorialist and the agents who hired Cindy and Lauren, I love the beauty in irregularity.
 We often feel that if we just had better teeth or a flatter tummy or a better wardrobe we will be happier.
 But then when we look at true style icons we see one underlying theme – they are not perfect.

 Are you a hopeless romantic?
 The office comic?
 A world traveler?
 What is your favorite color?
 Favorite artist or style of music?
 Use these personality traits to build your wardrobe from the staples.
 Scarves may be in style, but if they don’t seem right to you, then they may as well be passé.
-Runway models may be wearing multiple strands of pearls, but if the concept makes you think less fashionista and more Barbara Bush, then please do not adopt that trend.
+Runway models may be wearing multiple strands of pearls, but if the concept makes you think less of fashionista and more of Barbara Bush, then please do not adopt that trend.

 Start off slow, buy that weird bracelet you are strangely attracted to and wear it with your basic oxford and trousers.
 How does it make you feel?
 What types of comments do you get?
 Then go with colors.
 The magazines may be showing purple but if you are more of a green sort of gal, go for it.
-You can often find random colors on store websites and at discount retailers like Marshall’s, TJ Maxx and Ross.
-Don’t be scared to express yourself, you will be surprised at the positive results of being yourself… your irregular fabulous self!
+Check out retailers like Lands' End, Boden, and Kettelwell which carry a range of colors regardless of what is on trend this season.